How We Track Your ROI

 • Verbal interest without commitment

-First Touch Date When outreach was sent 2024-01-15
+First Touch Date When we initiated outreach

-Stage Change Date When they entered current stage 2024-01-22
+Stage Change Date When they moved to current stage

-Next Action What happens next Schedule meeting
+Next Action What happens next

-Owner Who's responsible [Name]
+Owner Who's responsible (us or your team)

-Notes Context and conversation summary Asked about pricing for 10+ roles
+Notes Context and conversation summar

 Outreach Sequence Which campaign/messaging they received

-Response Sentiment Positive/Neutral/Negative on first reply
+Response Sentiment Positive/Neutral/Negative

 Meeting Date When meeting is scheduled or occurred